 About the Author

-Ronald Dod is the Cofounder and Owner of Visiture, a search marketing agency focused on Search Engine Marketing for eCommerce Businesses.
+Ronald Dod is the Cofounder and CEO of ReaLift, a solution that combines augmented reality with online shopping experiences.
 His passion is helping eCommerce and marketing professionals navigate the SEO landscape and put together a plan to increase new qualified traffic and conversions.

 Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.